Muhomorik/csharp-named-pipe-sync/.junie/guidelines.md

 - Are there any shutdown or process termination calls outside the Presentation layer?
 If yes, replace with an intent signal and handle shutdown in Presentation.
 - Do lower layers expose UI‑agnostic, observable intents rather than performing UI or process actions?
 - Does the Presentation layer own the final decision and mechanism for shutdown via a lifetime service?
+- Are domain entities free of event publishers and observables?
+If not, move event publication to application services.
+- Do orchestrating components mutate entities directly instead of going through application services?
+If so, refactor to route changes via services to ensure events are emitted consistently.
+- Do event aggregators only compose and forward streams without side effects, and are errors logged by logging the exception object?

 ---